open-education-hub/operating-systems/content/chapters/io/lab/content/async-io.md

 ## Remarks

 Asynchronous operations, as with others, provide an API, as is the case with the Python API or the [`libaio`](https://pagure.io/libaio) and [`io_uring`](https://unixism.net/loti/what_is_io_uring.html).
-The backend of these operations may be a thread-based one in the library providing the API or it may rely on support from the operating system.
+The backend of these operations may be a thread-based one in the library providing the API, or it may rely on support from the operating system.
 When aiming for performance, asynchronous I/O operations are part of the game.
 And it's very useful having a good understanding of what's happening behind the scenes.